 - Grammar is explained well and in detail.
 Grammar is not treated like an afterthought.
 Compared to other competitors, LingoDeer excels at explaining in a clear and concise manner with many example sentences.

-- There are different exercises and stories to practise your reading, listening and pronunciation.
+- There are different exercises and stories to practice your reading, listening and pronunciation.
 Variety is key when it comes to studying a language!

 - It also has a customizable interface.
-You can magnify or shrink text size, choose your background colour, toggle romanized script on/off
+You can magnify or shrink text size, choose your background color, toggle romanized script on/off.

 - It cost money after the first half of the course.
 The price ranges from $3.49/mo to $8.99/mo depending on how long you want to sign up for.
 There is also a lifetime option for $69.99 which gives access to all of the language courses on the app.

 - The order that the topics are taught don’t make sense.
 For the most part, LingoDeer does a good job of teaching useful language and structuring lessons that build upon each other well.
 But sometimes, the lessons include language that’s not useful for the level they’re at.